Miner82/Ga_Climate/README.md

 3. How is global warming affecting crop yields in S. Georgia?
 4. Can we predict unusual demand patterns at MARTA, Atlanta's subway system?
 5. A forecast of lease signings for the owners of apartment complexes.
 Could we use this to optimize rent pricing and revenue?
+6. How does supply of Apartment units affect revenue for a leasing firm?
-6. Merchandising at the store level for a beverage manufacturer More to follow
+7. Merchandising at the store level for a beverage manufacturer More to follow